google/wuffs/doc/note/pixel-formats.md

 The bit fields of a `wuffs_base__pixel_format` are not independent.
 For example, the number of planes should not be greater than the number of channels.
-Similarly, bits `4 ..= 15` are unused (and should be zero) if bits `24 ..= 31` (color and transparency) together imply only 1 channel (gray, no alpha) and floating point samples should mean a bit depth of 16, 32 or 64.
+Similarly, bits `4 ..= 15` are unused (and should be zero) if bits `24 ..= 31` (color and transparency) together imply only 1 channel (e.g. gray, no alpha) and floating point samples should mean a bit depth of 16, 32 or 64.

 Formats hold between 1 and 4 channels.
 For example: Y (1 channel: gray), YA (2
 channels: gray and alpha), BGR (3 channels: blue, green, red) or CMYK (4